 Once APD accreditation is achieved, it is a requirement to complete a minimum of 30 hours of Continued Professional Development to renew accreditation each year.

 Degrees of study include:

 Bachelor of Nutrition and Dietetics (Honours)

 In addition to qualifications obtained through learning, you may also need to get things like:

 A Current First Aid Certificate

-An Australian driver's license and vehicle to transport clients to and from their home/residence
+An Australian driver's licence and vehicle to transport clients to and from their home/residence

-Normally these additional requirements will be listed in job descriptions and are required by many organisations to help protect the people that they are working with and that you would be providing care to.
+Normally these additional requirements will be listed in job descriptions and are required by many organisations to help protect the people that they are working with, which you would provide care to.

 What disability sector job would you want to work in?
 Tell us in the comments below or send an email to [email protected].